I always have, regardless of if I’m with someone or single

 .
 For the record, I’ve been with the same guy for over 10 years now.
 And still hate that dreaded 14th of February.
 But this is more of a love story

+(BONUS)!
+We figured that no other country could be as excited about this greeting-card-roses-and-box-of-chocolates holiday as the United States.
+So his was something we were very excited about.
 We were wrong.
 And, as we soon discovered, Nicaragua is a big fan of Valentine’s Day.
 A HUGE fan.

-(located in Lake Nicaragua) on the day of love, and found that the only way to get back to the mainland is via ferry.
-We just didn’t expect that ferry be turned into a love boat.
+(located in Lake Nicaragua) on the day of love.
+There we found out that the only way to get back to the mainland is via ferry.
+We just didn’t expect that this ferry be turned into a love boat.

-When we stepped aboard, we were greeted by a large sign reading “Feliz dia del amor y la amistad,” which translates to “Happy day of love and friendship.”
+When we stepped aboard, we were greeted by a large sign reading “Feliz dia del amor y la amistad”.
+Which translates to “Happy day of love and friendship.”
 So much for avoiding all the mushy love stuff during our trip!